Tindeq, a small Norwegian company produces a snowsaw harnessing elegant design principles. We’ll put it to the test this winter.

 If you note a tone of “meh” in the above sentence, you wouldn’t be wrong.
 After a first look at the Tindeq snow saw, we admit we were wrong.
 This is a beautiful tool, and there is nothing meh about it.
 The snow saw comes in three discrete sections: the grip, middle-blade, and end-section.
 Connect all three sections, and you have a saw extending slightly over one meter.
 For avalanche professionals, this could be your golden ticket to crafting bigger, better, and more efficient snowpits.
 For enthusiasts keen on efficiency, you can build a snow saw without the middle section, with an effective saw length of 70cm.
 Most standard snow saw blades run approximately 35cm in length, and are a single section design.

 The elegance here is how the saw sections interface and connect—the three sections snap together like puzzle pieces.
 The aluminum is machined with subtle beveled edges at the connecting points.
 Align the two adjoining sections properly, as shown in the image, rotate, and “click,” they snap into place.
 So far, with all three sections connected and waving it around slowly like a lightsaber, the saw feels plenty secure.
-To disengage the sections and break down the saw, push/press the tab labeled “press to release.”
+To disengage the sections and break down the saw, push/press the tab labeled “push to release.”
 Simple, yet high function.

 Made from anodized 7075-T6 aluminum and arriving with a protective sheath (50cm in length), the Tindeq snow saw seems like a tool that could become a hand-me-down.
 There are no parts to break, and it harnesses some downright kick-ass design principles.